-The project provides a safe, reliable navigation channel for commercial, recreational and US Coast Guard use with an annual direct fish value of over \$23M/year.
+The project provides a safe, reliable navigation channel for commercial, recreational and US Coast Guard use with an annual direct fish value of approximately \$26M/year.
 During the summer months, over 500 vessels pass through the channel per day.
 USCG Station, Manasquan requires a safe channel to fulfill their Homeland Security mission and critical life safety, search and rescue operations.
 Material dredged from the inlet is beneficially used by placing it back in the system in support of the shore protection project to the north.

-Summarized Federal Financial Data (\$000) Allocations thru FY11 739 FY 12 Allocation 294 Dredge Inlet and perform channel surveys FY 13 Allocation 269 Dredge Inlet channel and surveys.
+Summarized Federal Financial Data (\$000) FY 12 Allocation 294 Dredge Inlet and perform channel surveys FY 13 Allocation 269 Dredge Inlet channel and surveys.
 PL 113-2 Supplemental Funds (Sandy) received in the amount of \$900,000.
 FY 14 Allocation 312 Dredge Inlet and perform channel surveys FY 15 Allocation 605 Additional Work Plan Funding (\$235) was provided to enable critical 2nd increment of maintenance dredging of the Inlet.
-FY 16 Budget 420 \$1,295 Capability
+FY 16 Allocation 420 Dredge Inlet and perform channel surveys FY 17 Budget 420 Dredge Inlet and perform channel surveys